Save Our Nation from Contamination!

-Dublin, Wednesday 7th September 2016: Repak is in the middle of the 16th annual Repak Recycle Week and is calling on businesses and consumers alike to educate themselves on waste contamination in the recycling bin and the significant impact it can have on the environment.
+Dublin, Wednesday 7th September 2016: Repak is in the middle of the 16th annual Repak Recycle Week and is calling on businesses and consumers alike to educate themselves on waste contamination and the significant impact it can have on the environment.

 Ireland and contamination